 Sexuality is about enjoying the responsiveness of our own body through masturbation.
 Our mind’s ability to respond to erotic scenarios (both real and imagined) causes us to investigate our body’s responses.
+Orgasm is a response of the brain.
+Our minds respond to erotic stimuli regardless of our relationship status and the availability of a partner.
+A basic characteristic of responsiveness is that we may be able to achieve orgasm by ourselves.
 Using the hands (or more accurately the fingers) to massage the aroused sex organ, allows us to enjoy the pleasure of arousal and orgasm when we are alone.
-Humans have used their fingers for masturbation since time immemorial.
+Humans have used their hands for masturbation since time immemorial.

 Adults masturbate over the longer term because they can generate fantasies that reliably lead to orgasm.
 The incidence and frequency of masturbation is related to our responsiveness and to the creativeness of our imagination.
-The more creative and inventive we are in imagining scenarios, the more likely we are to enjoy solitary activity that relies on our imagination.
+The more creative and inventive we are about imagining scenarios, the more likely we are to enjoy solitary sexual activity that relies on our imagination.